visrealm/keyboard4a99/README.md

 The Gerber file for the KEYBOARD/4A-99 PCB is available in the [/pcb](pcb) directory.
 I recommend the PCB is ordered in black.

+#### New version: v1.1

+Verion 1.1 adds support for re-using the original alpha-lock switch.
+The original switch provides much greater throw than the replacement I used in v1.0.
+As a result, the keycap adapters for v1.1 are slightly taller to match the taller alpha lock key.
+Also, the mounts are slightly slimmer.

 STLs for all 3D printed items are located under [/stl](stl).

 **Note:** Not all STLs are required.